American Home

 The American Home is registered with the Russian government as a "non-commercial educational institution."
 It provides instruction in both English and Russian and facilitates intercultural exchanges.
-The home's design reflects a typical American suburban home.
 Its main focus is its EFL program which now serves more than 500 Russian students during its fall and spring terms and more than 100 students during its 6-week intensive summer program.